dbt-labs/docs.getdbt.com/website/docs/docs/deploy/job-settings.md

 <Lightbox src ="/img/docs/dbt-cloud/using-dbt-cloud/execution-settings.jpg" width="85%" title="Configuring your execution job settings"/>

-6. Under the **Triggers** section, you can configure when and how dbt should trigger the job.
+6. Under the **Triggers** section, you can configure when and how dbt will trigger the job.
 Refer to [job triggers](/docs/deploy/job-triggers) for more details.

     * **Schedule** tab &mdash; Use the **Run on schedule** toggle to configure your job to run on [scheduled](/docs/deploy/job-triggers#schedule-days) days and time, or enter a [custom cron schedule](/docs/deploy/job-triggers#custom-cron-schedules).
     * **Continuous Integration** tab &mdash; Configure [continuous integration (CI)](/docs/deploy/cloud-ci-job) to run when someone opens a new pull request in your dbt repository.